Promotion

 There are lots of self-employed editors out there.
 So many, in fact, that you should seriously consider a way to make the process easier for yourself: find a company that offers book editing services.

 A company will have a range of editors and will be able to match your requirements to the skills of a specific editor.
 They will have subject specialists.
-They will offer standard rates for projects that are competitive and that are clear from the start.
+They will offer standard editing rates for projects that are competitive and that are clear from the start.
 They will also assist you in getting the necessary information to your editor from the get-go.

 Another major benefit of working with an editing company is that they will have clear policies.
 That is good for you because you will know what to expect.
 But it is also good for you because the company will monitor the work done by the editor.
 The company will have taken pains to build up a good relationship with trusted editors.
 It is also very much in the company’s interest to retain only editors who produce quality work.
 And, in the event that problems arise during the editorial process, the company will be able to intervene and resolve those problems.
 Arranging to have your book edited through a service is a great way to simplify the process for yourself.